vintlang/vintlang/repl/docs/en/dictionaries.md

 chakula
 ```

-With this knowledge, you can now effectively use dictionaries in Nuru to store and manage key-value pairs, offering a flexible way to organize and access data in your programs.
+With this knowledge, you can now effectively use dictionaries in vint to store and manage key-value pairs, offering a flexible way to organize and access data in your programs.